sct/overseerr/docs/using-overseerr/settings/README.md

 Depending on your setup/configuration, you may need to enter your Plex server details manually in order to establish a connection from Overseerr.
 {% endhint %}

-#### Server Name

-This value is automatically retrieved from Plex, and cannot be edited manually in Overseerr.

 #### Hostname or IP Address

 If you have Overseerr installed on the same network as Plex, you can set this to the local IP address of your Plex server.
 Otherwise, this should be set to a valid hostname (e.g., `plex.myawesomeserver.com`).